 You can usually cash out early, which might be necessary if you need emergency cash beyond what you have in a rainy day fund.
 But you typically pay early withdrawal penalties, which can wipe out any interest you earn—and eat into your original principal deposit.
 Some CDs, known as liquid CDs, allow you to withdraw funds early, but be sure you understand the details before you use those instruments.

-- Strategies help avoid problems: CDs lock up your money, and you may get stuck with a low rate if interest rates rise.
+CDs lock up your money, and you may get stuck at a low rate if interest rates rise.
 But you can use strategies like CD ladders and barbells to reduce risk and get the most out of your CDs.

 Savings Accounts Keep Your Options Open

 Savings accounts allow you to deposit and withdraw with minimal restrictions.
 In April 2020, the Federal Reserve amended Regulation D by deleting the six-per-month limit on convenient transfers from "savings deposits."
 They’re easy to work with and easy to understand.

-- Best uses: Savings accounts are ideal for cash you might need to access at any time, as well as the money you plan to spend in the next six months or so.
+Savings accounts are ideal for cash you might need to access at any time and the money you plan to spend in the next six months or so.
 For example, a savings account is an excellent place for a small emergency fund or a cash cushion that you transfer to checking to avoid overdrafts.